momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 A TokenScope is an array of [permission objects](#permission-objects).
 The array can have permissions that are of type [CachePermission](#cachepermission) or [TopicPermission](#topicpermission), and the array can contain [up to ten](../../manage/limits) permission objects.
 A permission only grants access to the Momento data plane APIs (e.g. `get`, `set`, etc.).
 When an auth token is created with multiple permission objects, any matching permission will grant access.
 For example, if a single token is created with two permission objects:

 1. A permission object that allows ReadWrite access to all caches for the account
-2. A permission object that allows ReadOnly access to cache foo
+2. A permission object that allows ReadOnly access to cache `foo`

-In this case, the token will still allow use of mutating APIs (e.g. `set`) on cache `foo` because of the first permission.
+In this case, the token will still allow use of data manipulation APIs (e.g. `set`, `delete`, `DictionarySetFields`, etc.) on cache `foo` because of the first permission.

 <img src="/img/momento-auth-tokens.png" />

 ## Permission Objects

-These objects are used to define the specific role and cache or topic should be assigned to an auth token's scope.
+These objects define the specific role with cache or topic information and then assigned to a [TokenScope](#tokenscope).

 ### CachePermission
 A component of a [TokenScope](#tokenscope) object that defines permissions for a cache.